 There are multiple types of cones, each allowing the detection of different wavelengths of colors.
 Humans have 3 types of cones (known as Trichromacy), enabling us to see the full spectrum of colors.
 On the other hand, dogs have only 2 types of cones (known as Dichromacy), giving them more limited color detection capabilities.

-Are dogs color blind?
-Yes.
 Dogs are red-green color blind, also known as deuteranopia.
+This means that they can’t see any shade of red or green.

 For a dog, a red ball and green grass have an almost identical color.
 Dogs can see blue on green much better.
 Keep that in mind when you are shopping for a new toy for your pup.